SpikeInterface/spikeinterface/doc/modules/core.rst

 without moving the underlying probe (e.g., just clicking play/pause on the acquisition software).
 Therefore, multiple segments are assumed to record from the same set of neurons.

-We have several functions to manupulate segments of SpikeInterface objects:
+We have several functions to manipulate segments of SpikeInterface objects.
+All this manipulations are lazy.

 .. code-block:: python